 As digitization progressed, it was noted that fewer people were buying in person in the marketplaces, and today an increasing number of individuals are doing so for themselves and their families.
 Because you want to reach the correct audience, and that audience is online, there are several benefits to advertising your business online.

 In the field of digital marketing, the cookie was another significant turning point.
-The nascent technology has prompted marketers to start looking for alternative revenue streams.
-One such method was keeping tabs on regular internet users’ surfing patterns and user habits in order to customize marketing materials and promotions to their preferences.
-The original cookie’s purpose was to keep track of user behaviors.
-Over time, the cookie’s function has evolved, and modern cookies are programmed to give advertisers a number of options for gathering actual user data.
+The original cookie’s purpose was to keep track of user behaviours.
+Over time, the cookie’s function has evolved, and modern cookies are programmed to give advertisers several options for gathering actual user data.

 The Mobile Era